 The Library’s collection

-The library has over 44,000 books, audio cassettes, videos, and magazines.
+The library has over 45,000 books, audiobooks, videos, and magazines.
 Back issues of periodicals are available for check-out.
 A microfilm/microfiche reader is available for use.
 Back issues of the local newspaper are available for viewing on microfilm and DVD.

 Large print books and books on cassette and CD are available for all patrons.
 The library is handicap accessible.